Lake Louise area hiking

 2.9 km one-way (6 km return) 2 h 65–135 m

 Two clear alpine lakes below the sheer walls of Mt Babel.
-Feels genuinely remote despite being 30 minutes from Moraine Lake.
+Feels remote despite being 30 minutes from Moraine Lake.

 Shuttle required